DSpace/DSpace/dspace/docs/DrumDOI.md

 as having two minting sources would potentially generate overlapping numbers.

-In DRUM, DOIs are minted as a random 8 character code in the format "XXXX-XXXX" (4 alphanumeric characters, a hypen, then 4 more alphanumeric characters).
+In DRUM, DOIs are minted as a random 8 character code in the format "XXXX-XXXX" (4 alphanumeric characters, a hyphen, then 4 more alphanumeric characters).
 This eliminates the requirement to have a single minting source.

 The generation of random DOIs is controlled by the "identifier.doi.mintRandom"